ProServicesStorage/restoreVmFile/README.md

 - Create folder `C:\cvscripts` and run script from this folder
 - Change the @body fileoption and destination sections to specify the file to be restored
 - Change the @body guestUserPassword.
 Convert your password to base64.
 You can use this [site](https://base64.guru/converter)
-- Recommend generating the JSON via the Command Center Equivalent API option then using below as a reference for variable replacement
+- Recommend generating the JSON via the Command Center Equivalent API option then using below as a reference for variable replacement.
+This also converts your password to base64 automatically!

 Yes, I know!!
 The script has too many manual steps and could be improved.
 Maybe some time later or one of you could tidy it up!